 WEIGHT: 900 g – 2 lbs

-FEATURES: This is the best option in the mid-range level because it has many great features at a great price: a high-quality waterproof outer layer, an Omni-Heat Reflective layer that retains heat, a Microtemp Xf insulation system for added thermal protection, a removable storm hood, sealed seams, zippered pockets, and a snow skirt.
+It features a high-quality waterproof outer layer, an Omni-Heat Reflective layer that retains heat, a Microtemp Xf insulation system for added thermal protection, a removable storm hood, sealed seams, zippered pockets, and a snow skirt.
+There are better jackets than this one, but, as you can see, it has pretty good features for its price.
+Therefore, it’s one of the best mid-range options on the market.

 View price at: Amazon